ajanach/dijkstra-MPI/README.md

 # Dijkstra MPI
 Implementation of the Dijkstra algorithm serially and in parallel for the college at the Faculty of informatics and digital technologies.

-Studenti:
+Students:
 - Rene Frlan
 - Antonio Janach

-### Basic instructions for using the algorithm
+## Basic instructions for using the algorithm
 The instructions were created for using the algorithm on the Linux operating system.

-First, it is necessary to create a virtual environment for Python inside the directory where the code was downloaded.
-In the shell of the system, go to the directory where the code was downloaded (using cd command) and run the command shown below.
-We are doing this to prevent system Python installation from anomalies.
+First, you gotta make a virtual environment for Python in the folder where you downloaded the code.
+Go to that folder using the "cd" command in the command prompt and run the command below.
+This is to keep anomalies from happening to the Python that's already on your computer.
 ```sh
 $ python3 -m venv env
 ```

 Then we need to install all necessary modules to run the program.
 And this is done in the following way:
 ```sh
 pip install -r zahtjevi.txt
 ```

-After creating a virtual environment for Python and installing all necessary modules, the code can be run.
-Instructions for performing the sequential Dijkstra algorithm and the parallel Dijkstra algorithm are shown below
+Upon creating a virtual environment for Python and installing all required modules, the code can be executed.
+The instructions for implementing the sequential version of the Dijkstra algorithm and the parallel version of the Dijkstra algorithm are outlined below.

 Running the sequential Dijkstra algorithm:
 ```sh